Hampstead Hospital & Residential Treatment Facility: Young Adult Services

 - Attendance is based on individual need.

-Our Young Adult Substance Related Disorders Program offers a continuum of care that allows the individual to safely complete a medically assisted withdrawal from substances and develop a solid recovery plan that supports ongoing recovery.
+Our Young Adult Substance Related Disorders Program offers a continuum of care that allows the individual to safely complete a medically supervised withdrawal from substances and develop a solid recovery plan that supports ongoing recovery.

 Medically Assisted Withdrawal